MichaelSquires/AdventOfCode/2017/README.md

 itself.
 For the second part, I got the answer quickly by manually using the interpreter but I struggled for a little while to express my process in code.
 After thinking about it for a little while, I finally came up with a solution that I think is quite elegant.

+#### Day 9 ####
+I was out of town for a couple of days and didn't get to this one until day 10.
+I was able to read it over and start thinking about a solution on day 9 though.
+Believe it or not, I had a dream on how to solve this challenge.
+I coded this up and solved it on the first try.

+#### Day 10 ####
+I got hung up on the second star for a while because of my own stupidity.
+The second part instructions say to add the
+sequence: `17, 31, 73, 47, 23` to the lengths.
+I accidentally added those lengths as hex values instead of decimal.
+So, instead of `17, 31, 73, 47, 23`, I added `0x17, 0x31, 0x73, 0x47, 0x23`.
+Obviously, that caused my calculations to be
+wrong.
+After about an hour of beating my head on it, I went back and validated my solution with the challenge text and realized my mistake.